OccupationalTherapy.com Phone: 866-782-9924

 Overview

-• Patient was evaluated and has a diagnosis of carpal tunnel syndrome, which is interfering with his ability to perform childcare tasks and computer work tasks.
-Pt denies any mental health comorbidities.
+I evaluated a patient diagnosed with carpal tunnel syndrome that is interfering with his ability to perform daily childcare responsibilities and computer-based work tasks.
+He denies any mental health comorbidities.

 Treatment Note: Skilled Intervention